vuelto-org/vuelto/website/index.md

 ## ℹ️  About

-Vuelto is an open-source, fast, and lightweight game engine, based on Golang, CGo, and OpenGL.
-It's easy to use yet very powerful, and it's also cross platform, meaning it can be deployed on almost all major platforms
+Vuelto is an open-source, fast, and lightweight game engine, based on Golang and OpenGL.
+Designed with simplicity and speed in mind, while still staying relatively lightweight.
+It can be deployed on almost all major platforms, including Linux, MacOS, Windows and Web.

 ## ✨ Features